How to fix a general protection fault

 Verify your computer has more than 200 MB available

-If your computer is running low on hard drive space, your Windows Swap File will be unable to increase in size when needed, causing programs to be swapped between memory and the hard drive more frequently.
-When this occurs it is more likely that a GPF can occur.
+If your computer is running low on hard drive space, your Windows swap file will be unable to increase in size when needed.
+This situation can cause programs to be swapped between memory and the hard drive more frequently, which can lead to more GPFs.

 Recently installed software or hardware